pragma-collective/cirkuloxyz/llm.md

 # Task

-Next task we're going to work on is the auth scenario where users have an existing lens account.
+frontend-developer, lets review how our auth flow currently works.
+The auth-context.ts is a bit messy and confusing.

+We wanna simplify the code and fix the auth process all together.

+Here's what we expect from the auth flow.

+- We use dynamic.xyz for creating user wallets.
+- We use lens account to track sessions, lens accounts require a wallet which is provided by dynamic

+The flow is:

+- Once a user successfully authenticates with dynamic.
+We retrieve the lens profile (accounts available) of the user wallet address from dynamic
-A user may have 0 - many lens account.
-We already handled the 0 / no lens account when we redirect them to the onboarding
+- If a user has no lens profile, we redirect the user to onboarding

-Now we're going to handle the scenario where a user has one or more lens profile.
-We need a page to redirect them and show the available accounts, so they can choose which account to authenticate into.
+- If the user has one or more lens profile, we redirect the user to the account selector page and have them select which lens account the want to login to.

-It should look good if user has only one account and accounts should be properly displayed if the user has multiple

-It should display the photo and username of each account in the page and a button to select that profile and authenticate as account owner

-ui-ux-designer to design the page and frontend-developer to implement code
+Let's review our current component architecture related to auth and see if need to refactor or have a separate higher order component for the auth flow (login, onboarding, account selector).

+Since we are managing 2 sessions which can expire (dynamic, lens), we want to call the logout on the other if the other expires.

+i.e
+- Dynamic session expires -> call logout on lens sdk
+- Lens resume session failed -> call logout on dynamic sdk

+Let's also check how we can keep the session alive for both in our app

+Let's also check how we can keep the session alive for both in our app.

+Create a task list that we're gonna start to implement next